Orthodontic Terms Mt Airy, MD

 Headgear

-Often called a “night brace”, the headgear is used to correct a protrusion of the upper or lower jaw.
+We often call it a “night brace” and use the headgear to correct a protrusion of the upper or lower jaw.
 It works by inhibiting the upper jaw from growing forward, or the downward growth of the upper jaw, or even by encouraging teeth to move forward by

-promoting the downward growth of the upper jaw, or even by encouraging certain teeth to move depending on the case.
+promoting the downward growth of the upper jaw or even encouraging certain teeth to move, depending on the case.

 Malocclusion